danielsterzel/danielsterzel.github.io/README.md

 So far that's all I have in store for the website.
 New things will be added, some things will be changed, this is not the final version yet.
 ### Usage
 Very simple just click, in the menu, where do you want to go in the website and it will take you there.
+### Build
+The project consists mostly of HTML and CSS with 1 or 2 Javascript scripts required for some functionalities like the **About Me** section.